 about:networking#dns

 in the address bar of the Firefox browser.
-Press the Enter key. - Click on the Clear DNS Cache button.
+Press the Enter key. - Click the Clear DNS Cache button.

 - The DNS cache will be flushed instantly.